Transport (novel): Plot

 Sitting in death row in the United States, Russell Harris is offered by General Morrow to save his life through participation in a secret project with him only being inaugurated into details after committing.
 His only hint is the transport to a place possibly worse than hell.
 Russell agrees and is brought to a military facility in Nevada near Area 51, where he meets nine other death row inmates including Elisa Slayton nicknamed Ellie.
 During training, both get closer and entrust each other with their reasons for death sentence.
 Both claim to be innocent and having been victims of miscarriage of justice accusing them of murders they haven't committed.
 Four weeks later, General Morrow gathers the group to begin the project.

 Near the Californian coast, a fully black sphere had been found in the sea.
 It is obviously of alien origin since its gravitational field is stronger, as to be expected by its mass of 20,000 kilograms as well as its interior radius of 12.50 meters and its exterior radius of 11.60 meters.
-It not only distorts spacetime, but also causes headache by electromagnetic radiation.
+It not only distorts spacetime, but also causes headaches by electromagnetic radiation.
 Furthermore, it contains a smaller sphere and control apparatuses, which in earlier experiments have been found to transport humans to similar spheres in the universe and are still not understood.
 Two people have already died by being transported in a vacuum and to a neutron star, but a habitable planetoid has also been reached, on which a colony is now built.
 All ten death row inmates have to do ten transports each to be granted freedom.